 Process Management

 In rapidly changing markets, efficiency is essential.
 But are your business processes working optimally?
 Do you notice that some tasks take too much time, or that there is room for improvement in speed and ease of use?
-As an organization, you set goals and want to achieve them as efficiently and effectively as possible.
-You achieve this by optimizing your business processes with process management.
+As an organization, you set goals and want to achieve them as efficiently as possible.
+You can optimize the processes within a company with process management, and that starts with mapping out your business processes.
+In many organizations, process management is part of process strategic management: the structural improvement of processes in connection with the long-term goals of the organization.

 What does process management entail?